 Being a mom is all about finding what works for you.
-Follow our quick tips below to avoid becoming a caricature that your pre-kids self would have made fun of.
+Follow our quick tips below to avoid becoming a mom stereotype that your pre-kids self would have made fun of.

 Find your Mom Tribe